wly2014/Records.jl/README.md

 ## Resetting

-A timer is reset by calling `reset_timer!(to::Record)`.
+A timer is reset by calling `reset_record!(to::Record)`.
 This will remove all sections and reset the start of the timer to the current time / allocation values.

 ## Indexing into a table